 The standard VA loan limit for one-unit properties in most counties was $647,200 in 2022 — up from $548,250 in 2021.
 VA lenders are able to offer borrowers more favorable finance terms, such as a competitive interest rate, comparable closing costs and the ability to refinance the funding fee.
-The loan itself is provided by qualified lenders, such as banks and mortgage companies, and you still have to meet credit/income requirements to qualify.
+The loan itself is provided by qualified lenders such as banks and mortgage companies, and you still have to meet credit and income requirements to qualify.